 BIG students have the flexibility to study a wide range of courses that can be targeted to the individual student's professional goals.
 However, so that all BIG students have a fundamental foundation in bioengineering, they must take key courses that will satisfy this core requirement.
-The elective list is substantial and also includes medical school courses offered in the UCR School of Medicine Graduate Program in Biomedical Sciences.
+The elective list is substantial and also includes medical school courses offered in the UCR/UCLA Thomas Haider Program in Biomedical Sciences Graduate Program.